danfuzz/samizdat/doc/samizdat-0/library-list.md

 Returns void if the list is empty and `notFound` is not supplied.
-This is similar to `listSlice list 0 (isub (lowSize list) 1)` or `listDelNth list (isub (lowSize list) 1)`, except that this function has non-error behavior when the list is empty.
+This is similar to `listSlice list 0 (isub (lowSize list) 1)` or `listDelNth list (isub (lowSize list) 1)`, except that this function behaves differently than either of those when the list is empty.

 #### `listFirst list notFound? <> . | !.`